-It was a meandering path back to the car.
+We took a meandering path back to the car.
 With each block the crowds got thicker and noisier.
-We had beat them out but they had now caught up.
-While some of the crowd were formal tour groups and some were small groups with private tours, the vast majority of the crowd seemed to be Italian families.
+We had beat them out in the morning but they had now caught up.
+Some of the crowd were formal tour groups and some were small groups with private tours.
+But the vast majority of the crowd seemed to be Italian families.
 It was uncertain to us how many were locals out for a Sunday stroll and how many were visiting Italians.

-Matera Ballon Festival
+Matera Balloon Festival

-A few balloons landed off in the distance, we were able to get close to where two were manoeuvring in for a landing.
-The first one down didn’t do such a great job, getting caught up first on the edge of a building and then in the trees.
-It appeared that the balloon finally got free but I wouldn’t have wanted to be in that balloon.
+A few balloons landed off in the distance.
+We got close to the point were two manoeuvred in for a landing.
+The first one down didn’t do such a great job.
+It got caught up first on the edge of a building and then in the trees.
+It appeared that the balloon finally got free.
+But I wouldn’t have wanted to be in that balloon.
 The second one managed to clear the trees and land in the field.

 Early the next morning we saw another group of balloons but it was the same corporate balloons from the day before.
 We watched from our hotel room but didn’t feel compelled to chase them this time.
-With only about 6 or so balloons, none very interesting, we would not put this on a “must do” list – not like the balloon festival in Albuquerque.
+With only about 6 or so balloons, none very interesting.
+We would not put this on a “must do” list – not like the balloon festival in Albuquerque.

 An Interesting Stop For Matera Sassi and More